gobbcuh/Java-Exercises/README.md

 # Java Exercises 👩‍💻

 Welcome to my **Java Playground**! 🎉 This repository is where I explore, experiment, and grow as I learn the art of Java programming.
-It's a collection of exercises and activities designed to strengthen my skills and get hands-on experience with version control using Git and GitHub.
+It's a collection of exercises designed to strengthen my skills and get hands-on experience with version control using Git and GitHub.

 ## 🌟 Purpose